Skip to main content

 A.R.S. § 14-12105

-When a guardianship or protective proceeding involves more than one state, Arizona courts can request specific assistance from courts in other states, including holding hearings, ordering evaluations, and compelling testimony.
-Courts in other states can make the same requests of Arizona.
+When a guardianship proceeding involves more than one state, Arizona courts can request help from courts in other states.
+That includes holding hearings, ordering evaluations, and compelling testimony.
+Courts in other states can make the same requests.

 Title 14, UNIFORM ADULT GUARDIANSHIP AND PROTECTIVE PROCEEDINGS JURISDICTION ACT